Framization of a Temperley-Lieb algebra of type $\mathtt{B}$: Introduction

 \section{Introduction}

-The Temperley-Lieb algebra originally appeared in statistical mechanics where it played a central role in the study of Potts and ice-type models in two dimensions \cite{tl71}.
-In the 80's, it was rediscovered by V.F.R.
-Jones first in the context of von Neumann algebras \cite{jo83} and then as a quotient of the Hecke algebra over an appropriate two-sided ideal \cite{jo}.
-This introduced also into the literature the idea of knot algebras.
-Knot algebras are algebras that support a unique Markov trace that can be rescaled according to the Markov equivalence for braids, allowing thus the construction of invariants for knot-like objects.
-The Hecke algebra, the Temperley-Lieb algebra and the BMW algebra are the most well-known examples of knot algebras.
+The Temperley-Lieb algebra appeared originally in the study of the Potts model in statistical mechanics and in the ice-type model in two dimensions \cite{tl71}.
+In the 1980's the Temperley-Lieb algebra was rediscovered by Jones in the context of von Neumann algebras \cite{jo83} and later as a quotient of the Hecke algebra \cite{jo}.
+The Hecke algebra supports a unique inductive linear trace that can be rescaled according to the Markov equivalence for braids and under certain conditions it passes to the Temperley-Lieb algebra.
+This procedure leads to the definition of the Jones polynomial.
+For these reasons, the Hecke algebra and the Temperley-Lieb algebra are often considered as knot algebras.
+Another notable example of a knot algebra is the BMW algebra \cite{bw, mu}.

-The concept of framization of knot algebras, on the other hand, is a technique that was first introduced by Juyumaya and Lambropoulou in \cite{jula} and has the method of V.F.R.
-Jones for producing link invariants as its centerpiece.
-The main characteristic of the framization is the introduction of a set of extra generators, {\it the framing generators} to a known knot algebra.
-Subsequently, one has to study the well-definedness of the new structure by determining the interacting relations between its original generators and the framing generators.
-Therefore, the framization produces a framed knot algebra while its derived invariants are associated to framed knots and links.
-Due to the nature of the framization procedure, it is possible that more than one framization candidates for the same knot algebra may arise, all of them being algebraically valid.
-However, since the motivation is to obtain new polynomial invariants for (framed) links, focus is always given to those candidates that produce new, non-trivial link invariants.
-Therefore, when multiple framization candidates for the same knot algebra are considered, the Framization of that algebra is always chosen to be the one that is more natural from the topological point of view \cite{gojukola2}.
+Framization is a technique introduced by Juyumaya and Lambropoulou that produces new knot algebras associated to framed knots and links \cite{jula}.
+Framization adds new generators, called {\it the framing generators}, to the generating set of a known knot algebra and defines relations between the original and the framing generators of the algebra.
+From an algebraic point of view, a knot algebra might have multiple candidates that are valid.
+However, since the motivation of the technique is to obtain new polynomial invariants for (framed) links, candidates that produce new, non-trivial link invariants are preferred.
+In particular, when multiple framization candidates for a knot algebra are considered, the framization of the algebra that is most natural from a topological point of view is chosen \cite{gojukola2}.